ISOFOIL INSULATION SOUTH AFRICA

-You will find isofoil used in factories, schools, warehouses, mini-factories, just about anywhere there is no ceiling installed and your roof is exposed.
+You will find isofoil used in factories, schools, mini-factories, just about anywhere there is no ceiling installed and your roof is exposed.
 It produces maximum condensation and moisture control within commercial and residential buildings.
 Furthermore, it has exceptional thermal and acoustic properties.
 It is primarily designed to be installed where there are no ceilings.

 It is a combination of two products, polyester insulation (isotherm) and a reflective foil radiant barrier.
 It is a lightweight, compressible material that is made from recycled PET bottles and is a thermally bonded polyester.